Tips and examples

 Here, too, what is feasible depends very much on the products and services you offer.
 Reductions of products from the customer's wish list or sales in preferred product groups of your buyers are just two ideas at this point.

-4. retention
+4. Retention

 Automated emails can also be used during this phase to prevent your customers from churning.
 Remind your customers why they bought your product or that they should use it again.
 To be effective, it is important to know your data: What are your customers' intentions to churn?
-Are there any recurring patterns that can help you recognise this phase?
+Are there any recurring patterns that can help you recognize this phase?
 Based on this, you can then write emails reminding your customers why your product meets their needs.

 5 Advocacy / Up- and Cross-Selling